SteveMarshall/stevemarshall.github.io/cv/index.md

 and processes, improving existing tools, and advising clients and designers on technical limitations.

-Continued supporting and representing the Yahoo!
-Developer Network at events including multiple developer conferences.
+Played an active role in running Yahoo!
+Open Hack London events in 2007 and 2009, including running front-of-house during the awards ceremony in 2009.
+Further supported Yahoo!
+Developer Network's community outreach efforts by representing Yahoo! at numerous developer conferences.
 Ran various internal training courses for other developers within Yahoo!.

 ### Web developer at [Yahoo!](http://yahoo.com/)